David Gillespie: Professional career

 In 1990, Gillespie finally established himself as a regular representative player with powerful displays for New South Wales and in the Test against France in Parkes.
 At the end of the 1990 NSWRL season, he went on the 1990 Kangaroo tour of Great Britain and France and played in three more tests on tour.
 He placed himself in the draft and was chosen by Western Suburbs, where he was re-united with former Bulldogs Coach Warren Ryan who was now in charge of the Magpies.
 Now a mainstay in the National side, Gillespie's high work rate was a vital part of two big wins against New Zealand in 1991 and against Great Britain during the 1992 Great Britain Lions tour of Australia and New Zealand, helping Australia retain The Ashes.

 1993 saw Gillespie fall out with the Magpies for 1994 and he would sign with Manly and consequently play under Australian coach Bob Fulton.
 However, the quicker 10-metre rule made his play – based on workrate – less effective and he lost in place in the NSW team after one match.

 In 1995, Gillespie was an integral part of a Manly team that threatened to march through the season undefeated.
 The Sea Eagles won their first fifteen matches before losing controversially to Sydney City in a match where Roosters' coach (and Gillespie's former premiership mentor) Phil Gould threatened a walk-off with his team leading.
 The Sea Eagles would go into the Grand Final with a record of 22 wins and 2 losses but lost 17–4 to Gillespie's former Canterbury-Bankstown club.
 He would play for Australia for the final time that season against New Zealand.
-Gillespie would taste premiership success for a second time when he played in Manly's 20–8 1996 Grand Final win over St. George, but would retire the following season after the Sea Eagles' last-second 22–16 loss to Newcastle in the isolated 1997 ARL Grand Final.
+Gillespie would taste premiership success for a third time when he played in Manly's 20–8 1996 Grand Final win over St. George, but would retire the following season after the Sea Eagles' last-second 22–16 loss to Newcastle in the isolated 1997 ARL Grand Final.